 As a landscape architect, he has won numerous awards including the Dutch Landscape Architecture Award and Construction Award.
 Lodewijk is also supervisor of sites such as Schiphol Trade Park (the most sustainable business park in Europe), the Leidsche Rijn Centre and Waalfront Nijmegen and he was Visiting Design Critic at Harvard Graduate Design School

 Marc Gregory has been in the forefront of the horticultural and landscaping industry for the past thirty-two years.
 He lectures widely and internationally on a wide range of topics from horticulture to many landscape related topics.
 Gregory is a senior RHS Garden Assessor and Garden Judge, he has been involved at the RHS Chelsea Flower Show for over 30 years.
 Mark is immediate past chairman of the Association of Professional Landscapers (APL) and National Council of the Horticultural Trades Association (HTA) and former Co-Director of the London College of Garden Design.

 Industry peers and colleagues recently voted Mark the first ‘Overall Winner’ of ‘ProLandscaper’s Most Influential in the Landscape Industry’ at the inaugural ProLandscaper Business Awards.

-Depending on the situation the winners will be announced in the end of 2021 in a Facebook Live event or in the new headquarters of Vande Moortel in Oudenaarde, Belgium.
+The winners were announced in an exclusive award show in the new headquarters of Vande Moortel in Oudenaarde, Belgium.

 All submitted photos with sufficient resolution can be incorporated in our brochures and online communication.